Coneriys/apache4/docs/content/reference/routing-configuration/kubernetes/crd/http/ingressroute.md

     To avoid creating the server load-balancer with the pod IPs and use Kubernetes Service clusterIP directly, one should set the service `NativeLB` option to true.
-    Please note that, by default, Traefik reuses the established connections to the backends for performance purposes.
+    Please note that, by default, apache4 reuses the established connections to the backends for performance purposes.
 This can prevent the requests load balancing between the replicas from behaving as one would expect when the option is set.
     By default, `NativeLB` is false.

     ??? example "Example"

         ```yaml
         ---
-        apiVersion: traefik.io/v1alpha1
+        apiVersion: apache4.io/v1alpha1
         kind: IngressRoute
         metadata:
           name: test.route